sergei-mironov/nixos-ssh-over-tls/README.md

 -----

-This repo contains a [NixOS](https://nixos.org) module which NixOS module which hides both HTTP and SSH daemons behind SSL proxy on a same port.
+This repo contains a [NixOS](https://nixos.org) module which NixOS module which hides both HTTP and SSH daemons behind HTTPS proxy on a same port.

 **This repo should be considered as a draft.**